Table of Contents

 This seal stands for certified cotton that is produced and traded under fair working conditions and ensures decent working conditions and minimum wages.

-- Choose natural fibers instead of synthetic fibers
+Opt for natural fibers and eco-friendly fabrics instead of synthetic ones.

-At Orbasics we deeply care about making clothes that are good for you and the environment.
-If you are interested in the origin of your clothes, you can find all the details about our production in this article.
+At Orbasics, we're passionate about creating clothes that are good for you and the environment.
+If you're curious about where your clothes come from, you can find all the details about our production process in this article.

 And if you want to find out even more about this topic, here are some additional links.